Chart Color Schemes

 AreaSearch analysis of employment trends sees Milton performing better than 85% of local markets assessed across Australia

-Milton has a skilled labour force with diverse industry representation.
-Its unemployment rate was 0.1% in June 2025.
+Milton has a skilled workforce with diverse sector representation.
+Its unemployment rate was 0.5% in the past year, with estimated employment growth of 3.7%.

 Frequently Asked Questions - Employment